Tikubonn/cbi/README.md

 # cbi

-cbi is a small preprocessor language written in python. probably it has  bug, because it wrote for me. i wrote this because, i think, standard cpp is not useful at some case. i dont like escape newline in multiline block. maybe some person say "should use snippets or some software. ". but, i want to type the source code smoothly.
+cbi is a small preprocessor language written in python. probably it has  bug, because it wrote for me. i wrote this because, i think, standard cpp is not useful at some case. i dont like escape newline in multiline block. maybe some person say "should use snippets or some software.". but, i want to type the source code smoothly.

 ## overview